jpbempel/jpbempel.github.io/_posts/jvm-debug-symbols.md

         at org.apache.tomcat.util.threads.TaskThread$WrappingRunnable.run(TaskThread.java:61) [tomcat-embed-core-9.0.45.jar!/:na]
         at java.lang.Thread.run(Thread.java:748) [na:1.8.0_272]
 ```
-But how the JVM managed to keep and gather those line information, moreover with JITed code?
+But how does the JVM manage to keep track of these line information, especially with JITed code?

 ## javac

-First steps are in java compiler `javac`.
-According to the inline documentation, you can specify `-g` option to manage the debug information that will be included into the compiled classfile:
+The first step is with java compiler `javac`.
+From inline documentation, you can pass `-g` option to include the debug information in the compiled classfile:

 ```
 javac --help